Which is Best for You? A Personal Air Conditioner or a Split System Aircon

 Whether you prefer a more heavy-duty home cooling system suited to a larger space or a small personal air conditioner, there is a unit that is right for your home and your wallet.

-If energy consumption, sustainability, hygiene, affordability and convenience are important to you when it comes to keeping cool and comfortable, Close Comfort’s Cool Focus and Easy Focus are a great choice as it’s the only personal air conditioner that provides refrigerated cooling.
+If energy consumption, sustainability, hygiene, affordability and convenience are important to you when it comes to keeping cool and comfortable, Close Comfort’s COOL FOCUS and EASY FOCUS units are a great choice as it’s the only personal air conditioner that provides refrigerated cooling.